-This dessert is a yummy paleo custard recipe that is great for breakfast as well.
+This dessert is a yummy paleo custard that is rich in flavor thanks to the vanilla and coconut.
 It’s easy to prepare except for making sure you don’t overcook the eggs.

 Paleo Custard Recipe